vmaldosan/track-merger/README.md

 # track-merger
 Work in progress!!
-Version: 0.0.4-SNAPSHOT
+Current version: 0.1.0-SNAPSHOT

-Simple tool to merge several TCX files, which is the standard format to track sport activities by Garmin, Fitbit, etc.
+Simple tool to merge several TCX (Training Centre XML) files, which is the standard format to track sport activities by Garmin, Fitbit, etc.

 ## Mission
-This project has simple mission: to fix those times when you are performing an activity using your Garmin/Fitbit/whatever-device-that-generates-tcx-files and it stopped by mistake.
+This project has a simple goal: to fix those times when you are performing an activity using your Garmin/Fitbit/whatever-device-that-generates-tcx-files and it stopped by mistake.
 As a result you'll have two or more activities, when there should be only one.
-This would merge all those TCX files into one, so you can upload it to any other activity tracker of your choice (Runtastic, Endomondo, etc).
+This would merge all those TCX files into one, so you can upload it to any activity tracker that accepts this format (Runtastic, Endomondo, etc).

 Important: if you were looking for a tool to "magically improve" your results so you can brag about it, sorry, this software won't do that. :running:

-## TODO
+## TODO until version 1.0.0-RELEASE
 1. ~~Deserialize activity files.~~
 2. ~~Remove 0 distance points from the last lap of every Activity.~~
 3. ~~Get last valid distance of first training.~~
 4. ~~Add last valid distance to all successive Trainings.~~
 5. ~~Merge all Activities into the first Training.~~
-6. Serialize bean into TCX file.
+6. Serialize bean into TCX file: 0.1.0-SNAPSHOT
+    * ~~Write activity into file.~~
+    * ~~Write full datetimes (currently epoch timestamps).~~
+    * ~~Indent output file.~~
+    * ~~Ignore empty fields.~~
+    * ~~Fix root element.~~
+7. Improve deserialization: 0.2.0-SNAPSHOT
+    * Ignore case when reading literals<sup>(1)</sup>.
+    * Read `Creator` element<sup>(2)</sup>.
-7. Tyding-up the code.
+8. Tyding-up the code.

+    <sup>(1)</sup> Currently if TCX files contain literals like "Running" and "Active", deserialization throws errors, so files need to be preprocessed to make those literals uppercase.

+    <sup>(2)</sup> Jackson raises an error when reading `<Creator>` element, which is placed after all the laps.

 ## User manual